 - 400+ feet of 40lb Clear Fishing Wire – You need clear fishing wire because it is almost invisible and let’s face it, fishing wire is some good stuff.
 It is super strong meaning you have less chance of breaking any lines when hanging your decor.
 Most fishing wire comes in lengths more than 400 feet.
 So pick out the amount you need chances are you will have more than enough.

-- (BONUS) Hanging Crystal Bead Strands – If there anything that is true in this world, it is that you can never have enough crystal bead strand.
+- (BONUS) Hanging Crystal Bead Strands – If there is anything true in this world, it is that you can never have enough crystal bead strands.
 This bling will take your DIY project over the top.
-A couple strands go A LONG WAY!
+A couple of strands go A LONG WAY!
 We recommend getting 6 or 12 extra pieces that are between 3 feet and 5 feet long.
-The exact size you will will depend on how much you want it to hang from where you are attaching it.
+The exact size will depend on how much you want it to hang from where you are attaching it.

-We recommend to start shopping and find what you need.
+We recommend you start shopping and find what you need.
 You may find substitutes or something different you want to work into your overall design.
-If you stay with the basics you will be find and more than likely can get everything for less than $200.
+If you stay with the basics you will be fine and more than likely can get everything for less than $200.

-We recommend for a 10 foot by 10 foot space to hang 75-100 globes. #YMMV.
-Also you might want to work in some lighting to reflect off the globes.
+We recommend a 10-foot by 10-foot space to hang 75-100 globes. #YMMV.
+You may want to work in some lighting to reflect off the globes.
 Here is some advice on what to know before renting uplights.

 Step 2: Insert a LED candle into every glass globe

-Step 3: You can hire friends to help decorate, have them double knotting 2 foot long pieces of fishing wire to each globe, use fishing wire to start creating your grid (think of this like a spider web).
-Also watch our video for how to create a bunch of 2 foot long fishing wire pieces quickly!
+Step 3: You can hire friends to help decorate, have them double knotting 2-foot-long pieces of fishing wire to each globe, and use fishing wire to start creating your grid (think of this as a spider web).
+Watch our video for how to create a bunch of 2-foot-long fishing wire pieces quickly!

 - Step 6: Get off the ladder, grab a refreshing beverage and marvel at your setup… doesn’t this look amazing?!

-Now that your celebration is over now comes the fun part… you have to tear it all down 🙂 Basically just do everything from setup in reverse.
-It is important that you do not accidentally cut any fishing wire that is part of your grid.
-It could cause everything to fall down (oops).
+Now that your celebration is over now comes the fun part… you have to tear it all down 🙂 Just do everything from setup in reverse.

-we want to know what other crafty projects are you doing for your wedding, tell us in the comments below
+what crafty projects are you doing for your wedding, tell us in the comments below

 So your event is over, how was it?
 Did you have an amazing time?
 We would love to know how beautiful it turned out.
 Feel free to share your comments below!